Jena High School: 2006 student fight gains national attention

-The high school reflects the population of the town and about 10% of its students are African Americans.
-At times there have been tensions between different groups of students, including some groups divided by race.
-Beginning September 1, 2006, several incidents in the area occurred which some observers thought were all related to racial tensions.
+The high school's population was about 10% African American in 2006.
+There were tensions between groups of students, including some groups divided by ethnicity.
+Beginning September 1, 2006, several incidents in the area occurred which some observers attributed to racial tensions.
 Law enforcement investigations by parish and federal prosecutors did not support that conclusion for each incident.

-On December 4, 2006 a fight broke out on campus, in which six African-American students assaulted a white student.
+On December 4, 2006, a fight broke out on campus and six African-American students assaulted a white student.
 They were arrested and five were charged with attempted second-degree murder.
 As prosecution of their case gained national attention because of the severity of the charges in relation to the students' ages, they were later dubbed the Jena 6.
-The complex case and related issues have been highly controversial and eventually attracted widespread national media attention, development of a legal defense fund, and thousands of protesters at an event in support of one of the students.
-It is covered in full at the main article noted above, as the trials, appeals, changes in charges and subsequent sentencing have taken years to play out.
-These elements reflect more about the criminal justice system, racial discrimination, and media coverage than they relate specifically to this high school.
+The complex case and related issues were controversial and attracted national media attention, development of a legal defense fund, and thousands of protesters at an event in support of one of the students.
+There were trials, appeals, changes in charges and sentencing.

-For a time the town gained international notoriety, described by the UK's The Observer as a place showing the "new 'stealth' racism" in America.
 National attention was drawn to the events by a National Public Radio prime time story on July 30, 2007.
 John Mellencamp released a song called "Jena" in August 2007, which referred to events at the small high school.

+Other events

+The Lady Giants were state champions in 2021.

+In 2025, it became the first high school in Louisiana with a Barbecue Club.

+School organization

+Jena High school is made up of a health care clinic, which has Nursing practitioners who provides health care, immunization and physical sports to the students and staff.
+There is a clinic for social health workers who provides behavioral health counseling session, they provides therapy to individuals or groups.